PeytonCunningham720/Assistant-Buyer/README.md

 A one-page summary showing key metrics at a glance: total revenue, in-stock rate, inventory value, sales by category, top gyms, and vendor on-time delivery.

 ### [In-Stock Rate by Gym](output/charts/05_instock_by_gym.png)
-Color-coded bars (red/yellow/green) that instantly show which gyms need allocation attention — the most important weekly view for this role.
+Color-coded bars (red/yellow/green) that instantly show which gyms need allocation attention, the most important weekly view for this role.

 ### [Gross Margin Analysis](output/charts/03_margin_analysis.png)
-Margin percentages by category and margin dollars by vendor — critical for assortment and buying decisions.
+Margin percentages by category and margin dollars by vendor, critical for assortment and buying decisions.

 ### [Vendor Performance Scorecard](output/charts/08_vendor_scorecard.png)
 A comprehensive 4-panel view of vendor on-time delivery, lead times, spend, and delivery variance.